heracleszgd/MaCMoC/README.md

    GD Gratefully thanks Dr. Musen Li for his precious suggestions.
 This code is under GPL-v3.0 license, and welcome promotions made by others.

-PS: Extra-terms such as magnetic field and Dzyaloshinsky-Moriya interaction (DMI) should be very easy to be included, by I am too la-bussy to benchmark.
+PS: Extra-terms such as magnetic field and Dzyaloshinsky-Moriya interaction (DMI) should be very easy to be included, but I am too la-bussy to benchmark.
 Call for help.